NariddhKhean/CNN_Classifier/README.md

 The main component of the web scraper is _[Google Images Download](https://github.com/hardikvasa/google-images-download)_; a small, ready-to-run program that downloads images from a Google Images search from keywords.
 > Note: If you would like to scrape more than 100 images per keyword, you'll also need to install _[Selenium](https://www.seleniumhq.org/)_ and _[Chromedriver](http://chromedriver.chromium.org/)_.

-The deep convolutional neural network was developed using _[Keras](https://keras.io/)_, a high-level neural network API, with _[TensorFlow](https://www.tensorflow.org/)_ as its backend.
+The deep convolutional neural network was developed using _[TensorFlow](https://www.tensorflow.org/)_.

-To install _Google Images Download_ and _Keras_, you can use pip:
+To install _Google Images Download_ and TensorFlow, you can use pip:
 ```
 pip install google_images_download
 ```
 ```
-pip install keras
+pip install tensorflow
 ```
 Alternatively, you can view their respective documentation for different installation methods and troubleshooting.